 We also have Jelly Jiggler.
-Originally appeared once in the beginning for a joke, but was liked so much he was given status as the Big Bad of a Story Arc, then pulled a HeelFace Turn and became one of the show's main trio.
+Originally appeared once in the beginning for a joke, but was liked so much he become a Breakout Character and an Arc Villain, then pulled a HeelFace Turn and became one of the show's main trio.

 Evil Is Cool: Battleship, OVER, Halekulani, J, Hanpen, Hydrate, etc....

-Moral Event Horizon - Bi-bibi is the one who caused the Hair Hunt in the Hair Kingdom because Bo-bobo was about to become the next king!
+Moral Event Horizon: Bi-bibi is the one who caused the Hair Hunt in the Hair Kingdom because Bo-bobo was about to become the next king!
 Later in the battle, he used his true power, Kegari Shinken (Fist of Hair Hunt), to pluck out the Hair Balls out of Be-bebe, Bu-bubu, and Hatenko; and Bo-bobo engages him in a sword duel while protecting them.
 However, Bu-bubu's Hair Ball was broken when Bi-bibi stabs it and she dies.
 Then Bi-bibi took this opportunity and stabs Bo-bobo in the body, destroying the Hair Ball and killing him.
 But Bo-bobo came Back from the Dead thanks to Landmine Dandy replacing his Hair Ball with the Landmine Ball and defeats Bi-bibi with the help of the power from his allies.
 After Bi-bibi is defeated, he is spared because despite his evil ways, he's actually a good father to his daughters.

 Sequelitis: Many fans on both sides of the pond find Shinsetsu Bobobo-bo Bo-bobo to have this for various reasons.
 Sadly, this plays out when Sawai was forced to end the manga after 73 chapters due to demand from Shonen Jump's staff and loss of interest from fans in general.